-Many popular beliefs about human brain function were considered fact 10 years ago.
-But, now scientists’ view of how the brain works is shifting.
+Many popular beliefs about human brain function were considered fact even 10 years ago.
+But, now scientists’ view of how the brain works is changing.

 - Right Brain Logical/Left Brain Artistic